yingw/YinAdmin/README.md

 **A modern web admin template project to show how techniques works together.**

-Purpose of this project is going to migrate multi web develop and operation skills and tools to have a modern web application development blueprint.
-Or take this as a kind of best practices.
+- First, the main purpose of this project is going to migrate multi web develop and operation skills and tools to have a modern web application development blueprint.
+- And then, most important, to show you how to archive this step by step.
+You will learn a lot of Frontend and Backend development skills for a modern web application.
+- Some of the tools I choose might not be the most suitable of yours, then you can just take this tutorial as a kind of best practices.
+- Finally, it can also be treated as a free and open admin template for your project.

-In summary, it will use mainly: Spring Boot, React, Cloud Service, etc.
+In summary, it will use mainly: [Spring Boot](https://projects.spring.io/spring-boot/), React, [Cloud Service](https://en.wikipedia.org/wiki/Cloud_computing), etc.

 This README file is kind of TODO list, it will never be finish yet to have a continuous optimization.

+[TOC]

 ## 1. Setup this Spring Boot Application

-**Spring Boot** is the baseline of our application.
-Read this [Document](docs/01_Spring_Boot.md).
+[Spring Boot](https://projects.spring.io/spring-boot/) is the baseline of our application.
+Read this [Document](docs/01_Spring_Boot.md) to create our baseline application.

 Links:
 - [Spring Boot](https://projects.spring.io/spring-boot/)